 Write lots of list posts to get clicks and shares.

 Yes, you probably will get more clicks and shares if your post has a number in it.
 Like it or not, top-10 lists are still popular and probably always will be.
 The lemmings love lists and even if they haven’t read it, they’ll retweet it.
+Some plug-ins like RankMath actually factor this into your SEO score.

 But what good is a retweet if nobody clicks on the link?
 What’s the good of bringing more traffic to your site if it’s the first and last time they’ll visit–for 15 seconds?